 This course will serve as an introduction to college level statistical thinking.
 It is built around two broad conceptual themes: 1) Exploring Data: observing patterns, and departures from patterns; 2) Anticipating patterns in advance and introducing probability distributions, random variables and simulation.
 It will serve as an introductory course to - Statistical Experimentation and Inference

-Instructor Dr. Janice Krouse krouse@imsa.edu 630-907-5964 Office Hours (A-157) By Appointment Meeting Days, Times, Rooms 1:20AM - 2:15 PM, A-152
+Instructor Dr. Brian Trainor btrainor@imsa.edu 630-907-5477 Office Hours (A-157) By Appointment

-Text(s) / Materials:
+Text(s):

 Bock, David E., Paul F. Velleman and Richard D. DeVeaux, 2015.
 Stats: Modeling the World (4th Ed.)
 Boston: Pearson/Addison-Wesley.